Isla Holbox is a place that demands that you relax: it has a slow pace, exclusively dirt roads, a very small town center, and no high rises.

 Though we did pay inflated “island prices” for some goods here, this island paradise was actually a bargain (roughly $40/night for a private room with A/C and wifi at a nice hostel, and an average of $5.00 spent per inexpensive restaurant meal) compared to many parts of the Riviera Maya.

-If you’re looking for a laid-back destination with beautiful wildlife, plenty of nooks and crannies to explore, stunning beaches and reasonable prices, don’t forget Isla Holbox.
+If you’re looking for a laid-back destination with beautiful wildlife, plenty of nooks and crannies to explore, stunning beaches and reasonable prices, you will find plenty of amazing things to do on Isla Holbox.
 The extra travel from the Cancun airport is worth the trip!

 Private transfers of all types from Cancun, Playa del Carmen and similar are sold at obscene prices, advertised everywhere from hotels to tour companies.
 Unless money is truly no object and you’re just after the most luxurious experience possible, it’s all nonsense.